json-bateman/weblet/README.md

 ## Development on macOS (Lima VM)

-`/proc` only exists on Linux, so run inside the `centos10` VM.
-The repo is mounted at `/home/lima/centos10/webadelphos` and guest port 44223 is forwarded to the host:
+These files only exist on Linux, so run inside a linux VM, I recommend lima.
+The repo's port 44223 needs forwarded to the host:

 ```bash